VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > dynamic throttling for sending the messages and dynamically control
 > how many parallel senders to use.

+* Our current event store implementation publishes a single, small message on on the service bus for every event that's saved in the event store.
+We could group some of these messages together to reduce the total number of I/O operations on the service bus.
+For example, a **SeatsAvailability** aggregate instance for a large conference publishes a large number of events, and the **Order** aggregate publishes events in bursts (when an **Order** aggregate is created it publishes both an **OrderPlaced** event and an **OrderTotalsCalculated** event).
+This will also help to reduce the latency in the system because currently, in those scenarios where ordering is important, we must wait for a confirmation that one event has been sent before sending the next one.
+Grouping sequences of events in a single message would mean that we don't need to wait for the confirmation between publishing individual events.

 ## Further changes that would enhance scalability

 The Contoso Conference Management System is designed to allow you to deploy multiple instances of the web and worker roles to scale out the application to handle larger loads.
 However, the design is not fully scalable because some of the other elements of the system such as the messages buses and data stores place constraints on the maximum achievable throughput.
 This section outlines some changes that we could make to the system to remove some of these constraints and significantly enhance the scalability of the system.
 The available time for this journey was limited so it was not possible to make these changes in the V3 release.

 * **Partition the data:** The system stores different types of data in different partitions.
 You can see in the bootstrapping code how the different bounded contexts use different connection strings to connect to the SQL Database instance.
-However, the system currently uses a single SQL Database instance and we could change this to use multiple different instances, each holding a specific set of data that the system uses.
+However, each bounded context currently uses a single SQL Database instance and we could change this to use multiple different instances, each holding a specific set of data that the system uses.
 For example the the orders and registrations bounded context could use different SQL Database instances for the different read-models.
 We could also consider using the Federations feature to use sharding to scale out some of the SQL Database instances.

 > "Data persistence is the hardest technical problem most scalable SaaS
 > businesses face."